W3-Engineers-Ltd/Radiant/CONTRIBUTING.md

 ## Prepare middleware

-Beego uses many middlewares, including MySQL, Redis, SSDB and so on.
+radiant uses many middlewares, including MySQL, Redis, SSDB and so on.

 We provide docker compose file to start all middlewares.